Jean-Marie Le Pen, French far-right leader known for fiery rhetoric against immigration, dies at 96

 But her softer style and attempts to distance the party from the most extreme of his views soon brought her into conflict with her father.
 His refusal to desist from antisemitic provocations clashed with her bid to rid the National Front of its pariah status.

-She removed him from the party he co-founded, and in 2018 divested him of his title of honorary president-for-life.
+She removed him in 2015 from the party he co-founded, and three years later stripped him of his title of honorary president-for-life.
 A few months later she changed the National Front name to National Rally as part of her strategy to renew the party’s image.

 Her father called it the “toughest blow” the party had faced since its founding.

-Note: This story has been updated to correct how Le Pen lost his eye.